 Heading 3

-8. Is there a dollar limit to filing an Alabama construction lien?
+8. Is there a dollar limit to filing a Tennessee construction lien?

 No. Tennessee does not impose a minimum or maximum lien amount.
 A lien may be filed for any unpaid balance, though cost-effectiveness should always be considered.